-A building permit is required for the addition or replacement of roof shingles.
+A building permit is required for the addition of or replacement of roofing materials on commerical and multi-family residences..
 A detailed list of materials that are to be used is required with the submission.
 Alterations to roof structure require a building permit with drawings prepared by a New York State licensed design professional.

 Do I need to file Wetlands and Steep Slopes Clearance Forms?
 If your proposed project requires any exterior work, Steep Slopes and Wetlands Clearance Forms must be submitted to the Engineering Department and the Planning Department respectively, and both must be approved prior to submission of your building permit application.

 How long does it take to get the plans reviewed by the Building Department?
 Normally, one to four weeks

 Please include your name, e-mail or mailing address along with the address of the complaint and the nature of the complaint.
 An inspector will be assigned your case and the results of the inspection will be posted on the website under the 'Complaints' Section.

 How do I make a "NO HEAT/HOT WATER" Complaint

 If you are renting an apartment or home or are working in an area and have no heat or think the heat is below what is required, you may call